Talkback (album)

 "The Rhythm" and "Talk Back".
 A music video was also produced for "Old Emotions", directed by Rob Quartly.
 This is the first Spoons album produced by Nile Rodgers.

-The album was originally released only on vinyl and cassette, but this album was newly released on CD in Canada by Ready Records on 22 January 2010.
-The CD includes the Nile Rodgers produced singles "Tell No Lies" and "Romantic Traffic", which were recorded after the initial release of the Talkback album.
+The album was newly released on CD in Canada by Ready Records on 22 January 2010.
+The CD includes the Nile Rodgers-produced singles "Tell No Lies" and "Romantic Traffic", which were recorded after the initial release of the Talkback album.

+Critical reception

+The Globe and Mail deemed the album "good techno-pop" and "too shy by half to be great dance music."

 Track listing

 Personnel

 Credits are adapted from the Talkback liner notes.